By the end of this section, you will be able to:

 Recall from The Macroeconomic Perspective that

-This equation is sometimes called the basic quantity equation of money but, as you can see, it is just the definition of velocity written in a different form.
+We sometimes call this equation the basic quantity equation of money but, as you can see, it is just the definition of velocity written in a different form.
 This equation must hold true, by definition.

 If velocity is constant over time, then a certain percentage rise in the money supply on the left-hand side of the basic quantity equation of money will inevitably lead to the same percentage rise in nominal GDP—although this change could happen through an increase in inflation, or an increase in real GDP, or some combination of the two.
 If velocity is changing over time but in a constant and predictable way, then changes in the money supply will continue to have a predictable effect on nominal GDP.
 If velocity changes unpredictably over time, however, then the effect of changes in the money supply on nominal GDP becomes unpredictable.

-The actual velocity of money in the U.S. economy as measured by using M1, the most common definition of the money supply, is illustrated in Figure 28.11.
+Figure 28.11 illustrates the actual velocity of money in the U.S. economy as measured by using M1, the most common definition of the money supply.
 From 1960 up to about 1980, velocity appears fairly predictable; that is, it is increasing at a fairly constant rate.
 In the early 1980s, however, velocity as calculated with M1 becomes more variable.
 The reasons for these sharp changes in velocity remain a puzzle.
-Economists suspect that the changes in velocity are related to innovations in banking and finance which have changed how money is used in making economic transactions: for example, the growth of electronic payments; a rise in personal borrowing and credit card usage; and accounts that make it easier for people to hold money in savings accounts, where it is counted as M2, right up to the moment that they want to write a check on the money and transfer it to M1.
+Economists suspect that the changes in velocity are related to innovations in banking and finance which have changed how we are using money in making economic transactions: for example, the growth of electronic payments; a rise in personal borrowing and credit card usage; and accounts that make it easier for people to hold money in savings accounts, where it is counted as M2, right up to the moment that they want to write a check on the money and transfer it to M1.
 So far at least, it has proven difficult to draw clear links between these kinds of factors and the specific up-and-down fluctuations in M1.
-Given many changes in banking and the prevalence of electronic banking, M2 is now favored as a measure of money rather than the narrower M1.
+Given many changes in banking and the prevalence of electronic banking, economists now favor M2 as a measure of money rather than the narrower M1.